 Before you start working to get paid projects from clients, it is important to build a solid portfolio and a list of services that you offer.
 If you are, for instance, a graphic designer, make an aesthetically pleasing online portfolio on platforms such as Behance.
 To do one better, buy a domain and a hosting service and upload your experiences and other important details on a WordPress or a Wix website.
+Here are some tips to help improve your personal website.
 There are other things that are part of a well-built foundation.
 Do your legal research and understand the rules and regulations that the government has regarding your professional arena.
 Learn the prerequisites before starting.
 Be prepared in a way that if you were to get a project tomorrow and if you were to deliver it tomorrow itself, you’d have all the resources to execute the entire process, from point A to point Z.

 Know Yourself and Set Realistic Goals

 Nobody knows you better than you know yourself.
 The most important thing is to stay honest to yourself.
 You must know what kind of work you are capable of doing, your strengths and weaknesses, the amount of pressure you can handle, and how much your work is worth.
 It is better to set an honest opinion about yourself.
 The key is to hold a middle ground here.
 Do not over-criticise but do not set unrealistic goals.
 Dream dreams that are practical to some extent.
 It is not demeaning or bad to look at things the way they are.
 Think of your freelance career as a raw block of stone and you are the sculptor designated to make a fine piece of art. and Take one small step at a time and soon you’ll end up surprising yourself with what you have achieved.
 Check out this article on how to become a freelance copywriter from Susan Green.

 Work on your Digital Communication Skills